mhoff873/brewing_water_calculator/README.md

 # BrewAdjustment

-This is a Python script for brewing adjustment.
-It provides solutions for water chemistry problems and helps adjust the water profile for brewing to better match beer styles.
+This is a Python script for optimizing brewing water adjustments.
+It provides solutions for water chemistry problems that helps adjust the water profile for brewing to better match beer styles.
 It's based on the following concepts:

 - Different styles of beer require different water profiles.
-For example, an Oktoberfest style beer has different ion concentration requirements compared to a Blonde ale.
+For example, an Oktoberfest lager has different ion concentration targets compared to a Blonde ale.
 - The ratio of chloride to sulfate has a significant effect on the perception of beer.
 High chloride to sulfate ratios make the beer sweeter while high sulfate to chloride ratios make the beer more bitter.
 - Chemicals like baking soda, gypsum, calcium chloride, epsom salt, and chalk can be added to water to adjust the ion concentrations.